chrisjrob/chrisjrob.github.io/_posts/2009-03-21-install-samba-to-access-windows-shares.md

 tags: [howto, linux, samba, ldap]
 ---

-## Warning

-**If you are looking for a full Samba LDAP installation, please look elsewhere, this is a simple set-up to access files from an existing Windows or Samba server.**
+If you are looking for a full Samba LDAP installation, please look elsewhere, this is a simple set-up to access files from an existing Windows or Samba server.

 ## Installation